k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_builtin_plugins.md

 #### Field Exclusion List

 Fields can be excluded from the **Classification PII Marker** plugin's logic by either their name or type.
-This can be useful when, for example, you need to exclude all fields with certain name or name pattern from the PII marking process.
+This can be useful when, for example, you need to exclude all fields with a certain name or a name pattern from the PII marking process.

 The exclusion list can be defined using the **field_name_exclude_list** and **field_type_exclude_list** arrays in the plugin's input parameters definition of the plugins.discovery configuration file.
 The **field_name_exclude_list** definition can be either the exact field name or a regular expression.